spiveeworks/MetaJump/readme.md

 Words can be copied either from the current function code, or from the stack, and to either the code buffer, or the reverse buffer.
 (code, ccode, rcode, rccode)

+Considering the places that data can be copied from and to when metaprogramming, there are four possible metaprogramming operations:
+ * code; copy from the stack to the code buffer
+ * rcode; copy from the stack to the reverse buffer
+ * ccode; copy from the current function code to the code buffer
+ * rccode; copy from the current function code to the code buffer Note that when code is copied from the function to either buffer it is not executed.

+Then once code is in either buffer, a flush operation will empty them, and create a new function reference on the heap.

-The buffer can also be flushed into a newly allocated function on the heap.
+The reverse buffer is flushed whenever any of the following are executed:
+ * code
+ * ccode
+ * flush
+ * rflush

+Where rflush is a special operation that does nothing but flush the reverse buffer.
-A reference to this function will be pushed to the top of the stack.
+When the reverse buffer is flushed, it is reverse and added to the end of the code buffer; use this to work around the LIFO nature of the data stack.

-The reverse buffer is flushed before either code, ccode, or flush are executed.
-The reverse buffer can also be manually flushed (rflush)
+### This

-Finally a special operation called "this" will take the top function on the call stack and append it to the data stack; this is used for recursive systems that span multiple functions, as well as special data structure implementations such as recursive tuples.
+A single, special operation exists, called "this".

+It takes the top function on the call stack and appends it to the data stack;
+This is used for recursive systems that span multiple functions, as well as special data structure implementations such as recursive tuples.

 ### I/O